Telegram Stars Withdrawal: How to Cash Out

 The ad-reinvestment path works best when:

-1. Your channel has strong organic conversion.
-Stars spent on Telegram Ads to promote a channel that converts 30%+ of viewers into paying members compounds fast.
+1. Your channel converts well.
+Stars spent on Telegram Ads to promote a channel that converts 30%+ of viewers into paying members compounds fast. $19 in ad reach generating even one new paying member at $15/month returns 80% in the first month.

-2. You’re in a growth phase.
+2. You are in a growth phase.
 A channel at 500 paid members needs volume more than it needs $130 in cash.
+The 30% ad bonus is effectively free growth capital.

 The cash-out path wins when: